 Procuring permits both allow us to get a better spot, but also make the move more predictable.
 If we don’t know where we’re going to be able to park, it’s impossible to formulate an accurate estimate.
 When there’s a parking permit, we have a pretty good idea of how the truck will be positioned.
 If you would like us to take care of the permits we can do so for you for $125 in Brookline and Somerville, $80 in Cambridge and $175 in Boston.

 Please also refer to our more in-depth study of parking options on our parking page.

 We charge an extra fee on top of our normal hourly rate for pianos and other excessively bulky or heavy items such as sub-zero refrigerators and safes.
 For items that are part of a larger move we have an additional $150 per item and $25 per flight.
 If the piano or other large item is the only thing being moved we typically offer a flat rate.
 The flat rates are based on the particulars of the move and do not include the extra fee mentioned above.

 Overnight On-truck Storage

-If you need to have goods loaded on one day, but delivered on another we offer overnight storage at a cost of $200/night/truck, and is based upon availability.
+If you need to have goods we’re moving loaded on one day, but delivered on another we can provide overnight storage at a cost of $200/night/truck, (based upon availability).
 This can be helpful if you have to be out on the 31st but can’t move in on the 1st.
 Often times the closing dates for houses or condos necessitate a day or two’s worth of on-truck storage.
-The truck(s) are stored at our facility in Cambridge and will be both locked and tagged with tamper-proof sequentially numbered security tags.
+You can rest assured the truck(s) and your goods are stored at our facility in Cambridge and will be both locked and tagged with tamper-proof sequentially numbered security tags.
 We do not offer overnight storage from August 27th through Septmber 3rd.